GoogleChrome/web.dev/src/site/content/en/mini-apps/what-are-super-apps/index.md

 ## Welcome to mini apps

 When you look at the applications on your phone, you probably have specific apps for specific tasks.
-You might have a banking app, you might have an app for buying public transit tickets, likely you have an app for getting directions, etc. In this post, I introduce you to the concept of a different kind of app, namely mini apps, sometimes also referred to as mini programs or applets.
+You might have a banking app.
+You might have an app for buying public transit tickets.
+Likely you have an app for getting directions, etc. In this post, I introduce you to the concept of a different kind of app, namely mini apps, sometimes also referred to as mini programs or applets.
 I first provide some background on the various mini app platforms and their developer experience, and then